CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: CounselBench-EVAL: Expert Evaluation of LLMs for Open‑Ended Mental‑Health QA

 \subsection{Generating Counseling Responses from LLMs}

-To ensure fair comparison and reduce annotator fatigue, we limited our evaluation to three LLMs per question in \textsc{COUNSELBENCH-EVAL}.
-Each mental health professional blindly annotated all four responses to the same question (one human-written and three LLM-generated), allowing consistent side-by-side assessment while keeping the task within a manageable cognitive load.
+\textbf{Pilot Study.} We first piloted domain-specific models such as MentalLLaMA \citep{yang2023mentalllama} and Meditron \citep{chen2023meditron70bscalingmedicalpretraining}.
+As shown in Appendix~\ref{sec:domain-specific-experiments}, these models performed poorly on open-ended mental health QA, likely due to narrow fine-tuning or lack of instruction tuning.
+We therefore focused on general-purpose LLMs that represent current deployment paradigms .

-We selected three representative LLMs for evaluation: (1) GPT-4-0613 (via OpenAI API), a widely adopted commercial model, (2) LLaMA-3.3-70B-Instruct (accessed through Hugging Face), a leading open-source model, (3) Gemini-1.5-Pro (accessed via Google’s Generative AI SDK), which powers responses in Google Search and Assistant.
+\textbf{Model Selection.} To ensure fair comparison and reduce annotator fatigue, we limited our evaluation to three LLMs per question.
+Each mental health professional blindly annotated four answers (three LLM-generated and one human-written), enabling consistent evaluation while keeping the task cognitively manageable.
+The selected models are: (1) GPT-4-0613 (via OpenAI API), a widely adopted commercial model, (2) LLaMA-3.3-70B-Instruct (via Hugging Face), a leading open-source, instruction-tuned model from Meta, (3) Gemini-1.5-Pro (via Google Generative AI SDK), which powers responses in Google Search and Assistant.
 Together, they represent major deployment paradigms: commercial APIs, open-source checkpoints, and search-integrated platforms.
-Each model is prompted with the original patient question and asked to generate a single-turn counseling response.
+Each model is prompted with the original patient question and asked to respond.
 Full prompt templates and generation details are provided in Appendix~\ref{sub_appendix_response_generation}.